some-tortoise/macroGas/README.md

 The Salt Slug App has been designed for conservative tracer injection studies which use NaCl (salt slugs).
 It allows researchers to upload their data, perform quality assurance/quality control (QA/QC) functions, then calculate stream discharge (Q), groundwater exchange  (Q<sub>n</sub> - Q<sub>1</sub>), and time to half height (t<sub>1/2</sub>).

-The GHG Visualization App is designed to take raw sensor data collected about dissolved oxygen and greenhouse gas (GHG) levels in streams, then perform QA/QC functions, visualize these data, and calculate various metrics such as hypoxia probability and summary statistics.
+The GHG Visualization App is designed to take raw sensor data collected about dissolved oxygen (DO) and greenhouse gas (GHG) levels in streams, then perform QA/QC functions, visualize these data, and calculate various metrics such as hypoxia probability and summary statistics.

 Both apps will create a more efficient and user-friendly platform for analyzing data, thereby contributing to the advancement of stream ecology research and environmental understanding.

-  ## Salt Slug App
+  ## Salt Slug App Functions
 **Home**

 The home page serves as a hub for the Salt Slug App, providing users with an overview of its features and functionality.
 It also includes a [resource link](http://dx.doi.org/10.1029/2011WR010942) to the publication by *Covino et al. (2011)* where our calculation methods are used , along with any other relevant information.